lukelin10/drop-v2/tasks/prd-core-flow.md

 ## Open Questions

 1. **Question Rotation Strategy**: Should the system allow for seasonal or thematic question sets, or maintain the current sequential approach?
-2. **Conversation Limit Evolution**: When increasing from 5 to 7 exchanges, should this be gradual or immediate?
+2. **Conversation Engagement**: Should the system provide additional encouragement or prompts to help users reach deeper exchanges in their conversations?
 3. **Feed Interaction**: Should users be able to add notes or reflections to past conversations directly from the feed?
 4. **AI Personality Customization**: Would users benefit from slight variations in AI coaching style based on their preferences?
 5. **Progress Tracking**: Should the system provide more explicit progress indicators across the user's reflection journey?